davidcarboni/restolino/README.md

 #### Is it good enough for commercial projects?

-I used Restolino to implement a significant [Alpha](https://www.gov.uk/service-manual/phases/alpha.html) project for the UK government.
+~~I used Restolino to implement a significant [Alpha](https://www.gov.uk/service-manual/phases/alpha.html) project for the UK government.
 The focus was on creating a working prototype, so speed of iteration was very important.
 It worked.
-The best thing about using Restolino was nobody talked about Restolino - it stayed out of the way and never became the conversation.
+The best thing about using Restolino was nobody talked about Restolino - it stayed out of the way and never became the conversation.~~

+**We strongly discourage the use of Restolino for any production application.** Restolino is in the process of being depricated and removed from our tech stack due to:
+ - Lack of support.
+ - Missing / unsupported features standard to most web frameworks.
+ - Performance issues.

 #### Is it fast/secure/productionised?